Most gardeners share a common secret: they never feel like they know enough about gardening to call themselves an expert.

 #OTD It's the birthday of Mary Delaney Born today in 1700.

-Mary Delaney lead an extraordinary life.
+Mary Delaney leads an extraordinary life.
 The family had forced her to marry a very old man when she was 17.
 He was an alcoholic.
 To make matters worse, when he died, he forgot to include her in his will.

 Despite her lack of inheritance, Mary realized that, as a widow, she had much more freedom than she had as a single young lady.
 In society, she could do as she pleased.

 Love came knocking on her door in June 1743 when she married a doctor named Patrick Delaney - an Irish clergyman.
 Her family wasn't thrilled with the idea of her getting married again.
 But, Delaney did it anyway.
-She and Patrick moved to Dublin where Delaney had a home.
-They both shared love for gardening.
+She and Patrick moved to Dublin, where Delaney had a home.
+They both shared a love for gardening.